 The Champion generator is rated at 3100 running watts with a peak capacity of 3400 watts.
 It is more than enough to power all your appliances for the tailgating event.
 It is an inverter unit which means suitable for your sensitive electrical devices.

-It has a 30 Amp outlet and CARB compliant as well EPA certified.
-You get a 120V 30A RV socket, along with two 120V 20A household outlets – and 12V DC outlet with dual USB adapter.
+It has a 30 Amp outlet and CARB compliant as well as EPA certified.
+You get a 120V 30A RV socket, along with two 120V 20A household outlets – and a 12V DC outlet with a dual USB adapter.

 About the fuel consumption, you’ll get about 4.5 hours of runtime on a gallon of gasoline but only about 3 hours of runtime on a gallon of propane.

 So with gasoline, you have to deal with a storage issue, and also it is less reliable.
 So, if you don’t it very often then using propane makes more sense since the environmental issue is a concern.

 As far as the noise concern, the Champion generates 59 decibels at 23 feet which is higher than the Honda.
 It’s not surprising considering that this unit uses a larger 192 cc engine.
 That’s not really bad, I guess.

 With the weight of 95.7 lbs, it is relatively heavier and bulkier than the Honda generator.
 You might have a problem managing this unit around.
 On the positive note, this makes the unit a little bit of theft-resistant.

 - Higher output power

 - Electric starter

 - 3-year limited warranty